What’s available in the public record regarding Cayman Islands company information is quite different than what you would find in the United States.

 When it comes to public records for a Cayman Islands entity, information can be made more complete with the target entity’s cooperation.
 Certificates attesting to the good standing of the entity, a copy of its charter documents and information on personal property liens can all be obtained from the entity and its Cayman Islands registered agent.
 Without that cooperation, all that’s available is information on real property mortgages and any adverse litigation, judgments or bankruptcy proceedings.

-While the beautiful beaches may entice you, going to the Cayman Islands in person to search unfortunately won’t change this situation.
+While the beautiful beaches may entice you, going to the Cayman Islands in person for an entity search or public company records unfortunately won’t change this situation

 This content is provided for informational purposes only and should not be considered, or relied upon, as legal advice.